julenmendieta/SparseDataModelling/README.md

 - sklearn

 ## Notebooks ordering and programs used for them
 The ordering to run the Notebooks is stated in the numbers at the beginning of the folders in "jupyterNotebooks".
 The same rule is valid for the Notebooks located inside.
-In this way, we would run the Notebooks in the following order if we would have a bam file as a starting point.
+In this way, we would run the Notebooks in the following order provided that we have a bam file as a starting point.
 First:
 - "01_inputData".
 All the Notebooks inside have to be executed with TADbit

 Then:
 - "02_modelling".
 All the Notebooks inside have to be executed with TADdyn

 Finally:
 - "03_modelAnalysis".
 All the Notebooks inside have to be executed with TADbit

 This repository is organised in a tree directory structure to facilitate the analysis of the users own data.
 In this way:
-- Starting from a bam file: Users can normalise and store the interaction matrices from their own data by adding their bam files into the “bamfiles” folder in the same tree directory structure as we state in the "Folder structure" section below.
-To ensure that the bam files have the right format users can follow the instructions provided in <ins>01_inputData/01_retrievingBAMfiles.ipynb</ins>.
+- Starting from a bam file: Users can normalise and store the interaction matrices from their own data by adding their bam files into the “bamfiles” folder in the same tree directory structure as we state in the [Folder structure](#folder-structure-and-content) section below.
+Then they would need to run the Notebooks inside "01_inputData".
+To ensure that the bam files have the right format, users can follow the instructions provided in <ins>01_inputData/01_retrievingBAMfiles.ipynb</ins>.
 To get the normalisation biases and the interaction matrices users have to run <ins>01_inputData/02_saveMatrixFiles.ipynb</ins>.

-- Starting from an interaction matrix file: Users can work with their own interaction matrices by emptying the "matrices" folder and including their own files (following the same tree directory structure and file naming as stated in the section "Folder structure").
-Then they would need to run in order the Notebooks inside "02_modelling" to optimize, select best parameters, and model their matrices.
+- Starting from an interaction matrix file: Users can work with their own interaction matrices by emptying the "matrices" folder and including their own files in the same tree directory structure as we state in the [Folder structure](#folder-structure-and-content) section below.
+Then they would need to run the Notebooks inside "02_modelling".
+By running those Notebooks in order, users will optimize, select best parameters, and model their matrices.

 - Starting from a TADdyn or TADbit models file.
-Users can analyse their own TADdyn or TADbit format models by adding them in the "models" folder in the same tree directory structure as we state in the "Folder structure" section below.
-If they would add a TADdyn model they would need to first transform it to TADbit model format by running <ins>01_convertTADdynModels_toTADbitModels.ipynb</ins>.
-After this, they would have a TADbit format model file that will be analysed in the next Notebooks.
+Users can analyse their own TADdyn or TADbit format models by emptying the "models" folder and including their own files in the same tree directory structure as we state in the [Folder structure](#folder-structure-and-content) section below.
+Then they would need to run the Notebooks inside "03_modelAnalysis".
+If they would add a TADdyn model they would need to first transform it to TADbit model format by running <ins>03_modelAnalysis/01_convertTADdynModels_toTADbitModels.ipynb</ins>.
+After this, they will have a TADbit format model file that will be analysed in the next Notebooks.

+# Additional information

 ## Notebook purpose
 **01_inputData**